Apple and Encryption

 Data can exist in transit or at rest, and so does encryption.
-Generally, data in transit is or should be encrypted, which means anyone spying in on your traffic will not see what is passing through.
+Generally, data in transit should be encrypted, which means anyone spying in on your traffic will not see what is passing through.

 Total device encryption can be a very processor-demanding task.
 This often meant users used to have to choose between total device encryption and speed.

 Ever since the iPhone 4, this hasn't been the case. iOS devices have benefitted from hardware encryption for nearly a decade now, and Apple uses AES-256, which is what banks use for transactions.

 When data is encrypted no matter the state, and the key is generated and stored on-device, it is called end-to-end encryption.
 This means that the data is secure unless the decryption key is presented.
 Data like this is usually locked behind the user's Apple ID and Password.

 End-to-end encrypted data on iOS includes:

 - Health and Home Data